 In 1986 Richard Horstman (b.
 1964 Melbourne, Australia) first visited Ubud, Bali.
 He then returned to Indonesia regularly, pursuing his passion for surfing.
 His interest in Eastern cultures inspired him to travel throughout South East Asia, as well as to Japan, Hong Kong and China.
-In the early 1990’s he began making sculptures, exhibiting and selling works in galleries and from his home studio on Phillip Island.
+In the early 1990’s he began making sculptures, exhibiting and selling works in galleries in Melbourne and from his home studio on Phillip Island.

-He has contributed articles to the Jakarta Post and Jakarta Globe newspapers, Art Republik, Now!
-Singapore, Now!Jakarta, Arti, Art Malaysia, Art One Nation, Indo Expat, The Yak, UbudLife & Ubud Community News magazines.
+Since January 2018 he has held the position of art columinist for NOW!Bali Magazine and has contributed articles to the Jakarta Post and Jakarta Globe newspapers, Art Republik, Now!
+Singapore, NOW!Jakarta, Arti, Art Malaysia, Art One Nation, Indo Expat, The Yak, UbudLife & Ubud Community News magazines.
 He is currently being published regularly in Indonesia’s largest English language newspaper the Jakarta Post.

 Richard is the advisor at Cata Odata Art Space in Ubud, an art tourism presenter, and is well known in Bali for his contributions behind-the-scenes.
 He was a member of the Board of Directors of the Bali Art Society 2014-2015.
 One of his current projects is the compiling of data and information for his upcoming Bali art guide book to be published in 2020.